 Since every computer in the blockchain network has a copy of the blockchain, any manipulation of it becomes incredibly difficult.
 Imagine that someone attempted to edit the dictionary to change the definition of a word.
-While they may succeed in editing their own copy, the millions of copies of that edition of the dictionary will still have the correct definition.
+While they may succeed in editing one copy, millions of copies of the dictionary will still have the correct definition.
 The only way to actually effect change would be to edit a majority of all the dictionaries in the world.
 The same logic applies to the blockchain.

 While data about transactions is made available on the blockchain, none of your personal data is shared with the network.
-Transactions are not private, but you’re not at risk of exposing any private data when you make a transaction on the blockchain.
+Transactions are not private, but you’re not at risk of exposing any private data on the blockchain.

 As detailed above, blockchains are very resistant to hackers and outside malware attacks as well.
-There are really only two ways for hackers to attack a blockchain, and both require an immense amount of time and energy.
-The first is a 51% attack, where hackers coordinate to control a majority of the network and can manipulate it however they see fit.
+There are only two ways for hackers to attack a blockchain, and both require time and energy.
+The first is a 51% attack, where hackers coordinate to control a majority of the network and manipulate it.